mp3monster/fluent-bit-opamp/docs/features.md

 ### Server Side
-* Add authentication framework for the UI and APIs - currently we operate in a Jaeger style trust arrangement
 * Implement persistence mechanism
 * UI so that specific nodes and global polling can be set
 * send configurations to multiple nodes at once